The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-I believe that someone hath alerted him; or he hath begun to suspect something unfolding.
+I believe someone hath alerted him, or he hath begun to suspect of his own accord.
 That is the mystery.

 LAETUS.

 We cannot afford to be predictable.
-We must murder him, before 'tis too late.
-I cannot forget what happened to Perrenis and Cleander.
+We must slay him before it is too late.
+I shall not forget what befell Perennis and Cleander.

 ECLECTUS.